 Two

 Meaning: You need to choose a direction and take steps to move forward.

-Symbolism: A skeletal man ready to set out on his journey holds a globe in one hand and staff in the other, representing new possibilities.
+Symbolism: A man ready to set out on his journey holds a globe in one hand and staff in the other, representing new possibilities.
+The staff beside him represents what he has already accomplished and the floral cross is his symbol of wealth and success.

-Upright: determination, and confidence
+Upright: determination and confidence

-Reversed: fear, and indecision
+Reversed: fear and indecision

+Three

-Three Meaning: The path is clear; you need to invest your time and energy to succeed.
-Symbolism: The skeletal man holds one staff, while two staffs are beside him.
-He has a destination charted and is ready to embark on his adventure.
+Meaning: The path is clear and you need to invest your time and energy to succeed.

+Symbolism: The man holds one staff, while two staffs are behind him.
+He has a destination charted and is ready to embark on his adventure

 Upright: adventure and optimism

 Reversed: delays and broken promises

-Four

-Meaning: Gather friends and family around you and celebrate together.

-Symbolism: Two skeletal figures dance inside the four staffs to celebrate an important day or major accomplishment.

-Upright: celebration and socializing

-Reversed: unfinished work, and no time to celebrate
+Four Meaning: Gather friends and family around you and celebrate together.
+Symbolism: Two figures approach the four staffs to celebrate an important day or major accomplishment.
+The roses and grapes in the garland around the staffs show abundance, good health, and the richness of the land.
+Upright: celebration and socializing Reversed: unfinished work, and no time to celebrate

+Five

-Five Meaning: Conflict and competition are necessary to keep moving forward.
-Symbolism: A group of young skeletal men challenges one another, using competition and conflict as the way to determine their strength and who their leader should be.
+Meaning: Conflict and competition are necessary to keep moving forward.

+Symbolism: A group of young men challenge one another, using competition and conflict as the way to determine their strength and choose their leader.

 Upright: conflict or competition

 Reversed: poor leadership and trouble-making

 Six

 Meaning: Victory and success are yours; be sure you act with dignity.

-Symbolism: A successful skeleton leader makes his return from battle; his staff has a garland of victory at the top and he wears a garland crown.
+Symbolism: A successful leader makes his return from battle; his staff has a garland of victory at the top and he wears a garland crown.

-Upright: victory, and desires fulfilled
+Upright: victory and desires fulfilled

-Reversed: public humiliation, and failure
+Reversed: public humiliation and failure

+Seven

-Seven Meaning: You are right; hold your ground.
+Meaning: You are right; hold your ground.
 Any lack of integrity will be your downfall.

-Symbolism: A skeletal warrior defends the land, using valor to hold off those attacking him.
+Symbolism: A warrior defends the land, using valor to hold off those attacking him.
 He can succeed because he holds the higher ground.

+Upright: courage and valor

-Reversed: treachery, and lack of conviction
+Reversed: treachery and lack of conviction

 Eight

 Meaning: Be focused and intense; let nothing distract you from your goal.

-Symbolism: Eight staffs fly in the same direction, representing clarity of intent and the focus needed to succeed.
+Symbolism: Eight staffs point in the same direction, representing clarity of intent and the focus needed to bring creative ideas down to earth.

 Upright: intensity and drive

 Reversed: frustration and confusion

 Nine

 Meaning: You have a duty to uphold; others look to you as a role model.

-Symbolism: An injured skeleton warrior remains loyal and ready in the face of adversity, resolved to set an example for others.
+Symbolism: An injured warrior remains loyal and ready in the face of adversity, resolved to set an example for others.

 Upright: loyalty and discipline

 Reversed: disloyalty and stubbornness

 Ten

 Meaning: It is time to say "no" and set limits; you do not have enough energy right now.

-Symbolism: Ten wands weigh heavily on the skeleton carrying them, but the situation calls for persistence and sacrifice; the wands are a burden that must be carried.
+Symbolism: Ten wands weigh heavily on the figure carrying them, but the situation calls for persistence and sacrifice; the wands are a burden that must be carried.

-Upright: obligations, and devotion
+Upright: obligations and devotion

-Reversed: exhaustion, and oppression
+Reversed: exhaustion and oppression

-Page

-Meaning: You have a lot of excitement, but you need to find some focus.

-Symbolism: A young skeletal man, full of energy, waits to be inspired and given direction.
+Page Meaning: You have a lot of excitement, but you need to find some focus.
+Symbolism: A young man full of energy waits to be inspired and given direction.
+The salamander on his clothing represents passion, immortality, and the ability to withstand fire

-Upright: enthusiasm, and creativity

-Reversed: unpredictability, and foolishness
+Reversed: unpredictability and foolishness

 Knight

 Meaning: You need to go on an adventurous quest; get out of your routine and explore.

-Symbolism: A skeletal warrior rides into a new land, carrying his staff on a quest for adventure.
+Symbolism: A warrior rides a stallion, carrying his staff on a quest for adventure.
+The salamander on his clothing represents passion, immortality, and the ability to withstand fire.

 Upright: driven and passionate

 Reversed: headstrong and reckless